H.R. 6480 (119th)Bill Overview

 Watch point

-This bill requires the Administrator of General Services to deliver an annual report (by January 31) to the House Committee on Transportation and Infrastructure and the Senate Committee on Environment and Public Works describing the prior calendar year’s status of the Public Building Service real estate portfolio.
+The bill requires the Administrator of General Services to submit an annual report to two congressional committees on the Public Building Service real estate portfolio.

 02 · What it does